TheGreenMachine/1816Plugin/README.md

 ```

 To compile your widget and the plugin into a jar go into your terminal and redirect the source
-to you project and do `./gradlew jar` and make sure your in your `build.gradle` file
+to your local project and do `./gradlew jar` BEFORE you do this, make sure your in your `build.gradle` file
 that you have
 ```gradle
 jar {